 The interaction between biochar sources and P rates was highly as evidenced in (Table 6).

-The analysis results also indicated that soil available P was significantly (p < 0.01) affected by the main treatments of coffee husks and sugarcane bagasse biochar and their interaction with fertilizer applied (Table 4 – Table 6).
+The analysis results also indicated that soil available P was significantly (P < 0.01) affected by the main treatments of coffee husks and sugarcane bagasse biochar and their interaction with fertilizer applied (Table 4 – Table 6).
 This result might be related to significantly increased soil pH due to the application of coffee husks biochar and released available P and other basic cations from the soil as a result of chelation between biochar and sesquioxides (Solomon et al., 2018) and also due to the beneficial effect of coffee husks biochar application preventing P fixation in the soil (Nduka., 2015).
 The result is in agreement with Takala (2020) who reported application of coffee husks biochar increase in available P contents of the soil.
 Dzung et al. (2013) and Solomon et al. (2018) also reported that coffee husks biochar release P into soil when used alone or in combination with inorganic fertilizer and improve soil available P. The application of P fertilizer at 26kg P/ha could have caused increased available phosphorus content in the soils.
 This explains the reduced levels of available P under 13kg P/ha rate of application, that realized a lower percentage increase of P in the soils.
 The nature of the soil also, could be the reason for the change slight change of available P content in the two sites.
 Acrisols exhibit poor chemical properties, including low levels of plant nutrients and limitations related to aluminum toxicity and phosphorus sorption.
 Ferralsols, characterized by high iron and aluminum oxide content, generally have low native phosphorus fertility and strong phosphorus retention (fixing), limiting crop production.
 The history of continuous use of acidified inorganic fertilizer over time, could have resulted to increased level of phosphorus fixation.
 Addition of different biochar to these soils resulted into a reduction of soil acidity, enabling availability of available phosphorus at different levels.
 This could be the cause of the difference in available phosphorus in Acrisols and Ferralsols.

 4. Conclusion